-Validation for flu predictionJanuary 8th, 2013 in Diseases, Conditions, Syndromes /
+Validation for flu predictionJanuary 8, 2013 by Angela Herring in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—In 2009, the H1N1 virus slipped into the bloodstreams of more than 40 million people around the world.
 In just four months, it killed more than 14,000 individuals as it traveled from Mexico to India on its most favored vehicle: humans.
 As travelers moved about the planet via airplanes and cars, the pathogen followed, creating an epidemic the likes of which had not been seen since the 1970s.